Fridge Temperature

 I can only assume without taking it to a refridgeration mob, regardless of how many different types of temp sensors/gauges I use, there is going to be a difference so ya gotta ask, which temp gauge is showing the correct temperature.

-The fridge is still sitting in my loungeroom and I've taken it off 240V and switched to the 100ah battery to see what the lower temp does to the battery running time.
-I've purposely not turned on my aircon so the temp inside the house ranges from 28 to 35c (that means more cold beer consumption )
+The fridge is still sitting in my loungeroom Very Happy and I've taken it off 240V and switched to the 100ah battery to see what the lower temp does to the battery running time.
+I've purposely not turned on my aircon so the temp inside the house ranges from 28 to 35c (that means more cold beer consumption Razz )

 I've fired off a message to the fridge makers for their input. it'll be interesting to see what they say.